NelisW/IoTPlay/PlatformIO-IDE/esp8266-DS18B20/README.md

 5. [ESP8266_SSD1306](http://platformio.org/lib/show/562/ESP8266_SSD1306) to provide an interface to drive the OLED display.
 Install in platformio terminal with `platformio lib install 562`.
 The use of this library is optional and must be included in the build with a `#define`.

 5. [DHT](http://platformio.org/lib/show/19/Adafruit-DHT) to provide an interface to the DHT11.
 Install in platformio terminal with `platformio lib install 19`.
 The use of this library is optional and must be included in the build with a `#define`.

+6. [ESP8266FTPServer](https://github.com/nailbuster/esp8266FTPServer.git) to provide a basic FTP server functionality.
+This library is currently not available in the PlatformIO library and must be manually installed in the lib folder.
+Download from github and place in the `esp8266-DS18B20\lib\ESP8266FTPServer` directory.
+This server has limited but very useful capability (see below).

 Install the required libraries using the platformio command line method.
 The easiest method is to work in an environment with no proxies (and set your PC to no proxy) and then type the following at the command line: